 - • A godparent chosen by the parents must be a fully initiated Roman Catholic (Baptized, Confirmed and receiving the Eucharist), at least 16 years of age, Confirmed, and, if married, is married in the Church.
 If unable to attend class at St. Matthew’s, they may attend class in their local parish and provide proof of attendance.

-- In Spanish are on the first Saturday of the month.
+- In Spanish are on the second Saturday of the month.

 - In English on the first Monday of the month.